Loan or Loan Facility Agreement

 This Loan Agreement should be used when:

-- you’d like to document the terms of a loan amount you are lending to another person or entity; or
+- you need to document the terms of a loan amount you are lending to another person or entity; or

-- you’d like to document the terms of a loan amount you are borrowing from a lender.
+- you need to document the terms of a loan amount you are borrowing from a lender.

 Our intelligent document generator gives you total control over interest rate, interest accrual (simple, compounding), repayment (periodic, on a specified date, after a specified amount of time or on demand).